-A useful distinction to make when requesting car glass quotes is between OEM glass and OEM quality glass.
-OEM glass is the original manufacturer's quality glass, the same one that would have been installed when your vehicle was new, and even has the vehicle brand logo.
+When it comes to replacing your car's windshield, there are two types of glass available: OEM and aftermarket glass.
+OEM stands for Original Equipment Manufacturer and is the same quality glass that would have been installed when your vehicle was new.
+It even has the vehicle brand logo.
 Generally, insurance companies will only pay for OEM glass if the vehicle is less than 2 years old and still has a full coverage policy.
-When your windshield cracks and needs replacement, there are two types of windshield glass available to you: OEM and aftermarket glass.